Trees at Hampstead

 Trees at Hampstead: The Path to Church is an 1821 landscape painting by the British artist John Constable.
 It depicts a view in Hampstead where Constable lived from 1819.
 The distant spire of the church of St John-at-Hampstead can be seen in the bottom left hand corner.
 The painting was displayed at the Royal Academy Exhibition of 1822 at Somerset House.
-It is today in the collection of the Victoria and Albert Museum in London, having been bequeathed by the artist's daughter Isabel in 1888.
+It is today in the collection of the Victoria and Albert Museum in London, having been bequeathed by the artist's daughter Isabel as part of the Constable Bequest in 1888.